bar181/BurndownMasters/README.md

     PBI 4: Approved users can post: 2 tasks planned for DONE
     -  login functionality: BR plans DONE - no impediments
     - login button on navbar, login page with verification: BR plans DONE - no impediments

-12. any impediments

-    Impediments: Scrum 1
+  ### Impediments:  1 potential
    - Some dependencies.
 No resolve plan needed but team aware may require additional effort next day to help

+10. what we did the past 24 hours: see item 9 (marked as DONE or IN-PROCESS)
+11. what we will do the next 24 hours: see item 9
+12. any impediments: see item 9

 13. update sprint task board TWICE and burndown chart (with proof)
 14. Pair programming evidence: